Extreme heat safety tips as dangerous temperatures head to East Coast

-Here are tips from the Centers for Disease Control and Prevention (CDC) for how to keep yourself safe in the heat:
+Here are tips to stay safe from the heat from the Centers for Disease Control and Prevention:

 Wear sunscreen

-Take precautions to prevent sunburn, which can make you dehydrated and impact your ability to cool down.
+Take precautions to prevent sunburn, which can make you dehydrated and affect your ability to cool down.

-Put on sunscreen that's SPF 15 or higher 30 minutes before you go outside.
-Sunscreens that say "broad spectrum" or "UVA/UVB protection" will work best.
+Use sunscreen that's SPF 15 or higher 30 minutes before going outside.
+Sunscreens that say "broad spectrum" or "UVA/UVB protection" are best.

 Stay hydrated

-Drink extra fluids to stay hydrated -- and don't wait until you are thirsty.
+Drink extra fluids, and don't wait until you're thirsty.

 Limit time outside